Quantitative measure equivalence between amenable groups: L-infinity measure subgroups

 A well-known open question asked by Benjamini in \cite{benjaminiInstabilityLiouville} is whether Liouville property is ``invariant under quasi-isometry''.
 We suggest the following variant.

-\begin{que} Let $G_1$ and $G_2$ be finitely generated groups equipped with admissible probability measures $\mu_1$ and $\mu_2$.
+\begin{ques} Let $G_1$ and $G_2$ be finitely generated groups equipped with admissible probability measures $\mu_1$ and $\mu_2$.
 Assume that $(G_2,\mu_2)$ is Liouville and that $G_1$ regularly embeds into $G_2$.
-Must $(G_1,\mu_1)$ be also Liouville? \end{que} This question is motivated by the following immediate corollary of \cref{thm:SUBQLiouville} and \cref{thm:regular/Linfty},. \begin{corollary} For $i=1,2$, let $F_i$ be a non-trivial finite group, and let $H_i$ be a finitely generated group.
+Must $(G_1,\mu_1)$ be also Liouville? \end{ques} This question is motivated by the following immediate corollary of Theorem \ref{thm:SUBQLiouville} and Theorem \ref{thm:regular/Linfty},. \begin{corollary} For $i=1,2$, let $F_i$ be a non-trivial finite group, and let $H_i$ be a finitely generated group.
 Let $\mu_i$ be a probability measure on $\Gamma_i=F_i \wr H_i$ whose support is finite and generates $\Gamma_i$.
 Assume that $\Gamma_1$ regularly embeds into $\Gamma_2$.
-Then if $(\Gamma_2,\mu_2)$ is Liouville, then so is $(\Gamma_1,\mu_1)$. \end{corollary} \begin{proof}[Proof of \cref{thm:SUBQLiouville}] By \cite{erschlerIsoperimetricProfilesFinitely2003}, the F\o lner function of $\Gamma_i$ satisfies
+Then if $(\Gamma_2,\mu_2)$ is Liouville, then so is $(\Gamma_1,\mu_1)$. \end{corollary} \begin{proof}[Proof of Theorem \ref{thm:SUBQLiouville}] By \cite[\S 2]{erschlerIsoperimetricProfilesFinitely2003}, there exist constants $c,C>0$ such that the F\o lner function of $\Gamma_i$ satisfies